Your Cart

 Add FloMag to the mix only when calcite alone isn't enough:

-- pH below 6.0: At this level, acidic water passes through the calcite bed faster than the calcite can dissolve.
+• pH below 6.0 with a 1.5 cubic foot (10x54) tank: The smaller media bed means less contact time, so acidic water passes through faster than the calcite can dissolve.
 FloMag's faster reaction rate compensates for this.

-- Seasonal pH drops: Some wells see pH dip below 6.0 in spring when heavy rain dilutes groundwater.
-A 90/10 blend provides a buffer for these fluctuations without overcorrecting during drier months.
+• Seasonal pH drops: Some wells see pH dip below 6.0 in spring when heavy rain dilutes groundwater.
+A light FloMag mix (2-3 lbs per bag of calcite) provides a buffer for these fluctuations without overcorrecting during drier months.

 When purchasing a new system, you can buy acid neutralizers pre-loaded with a calcite + FloMag blend.
 We mix the ratio before shipping so it's ready to install.